utah-cs4470-sp23/class/spec.md

 expression.
 If the list of bindings is empty for either `array` or `sum`, the program is type-invalid.

-If any expression in the list of bindings returns negative number, that is a runtime error.
-On the other hand, it is valid to create an `array` of zero elements (of any rank) or to `sum` sums zero elements (which returns `0` or `0.0`).
-Furthermore note that it's valid to create, say, a `0 * 10` array, which is a 2D array with 0 rows of 10 columns each.
+If any expression in the list of bindings returns non-positive number, that is a runtime error.
+It is invalid to create an `array` of zero elements (of any rank) or to `sum` sums zero elements.

 Function calls: